-This statue is known as a Diadoumenos, a youth tying a fillet around his head after a victory in an athletic contest.
-It is a first-century A.D.
-Roman copy of a Greek bronze original dated around 430 B.C.
+This statue represents a youth adorning his head with a fillet (band) after victory in an athletic contest.
 The original bronze probably stood in a sanctuary such as that at Olympia or Delphi, where games were regularly held.
-Ancient literary accounts (Lucian, Philopseudes, 18; Pliny, N.H. xxxiv, 15) and over forty known copies attest to the original bronze being one of the most highly esteemed creations of Polykleitos, the renowned Greek sculptor from Argos who worked during the midfifth century B.C.
-Both in his sculpture and in a written text, the Canon, Polykleitos sought to represent the nude male figure with perfect harmony among all parts and according to principles that could be reproduced by others.
-He carefully designed his figures with special attention paid to bodily proportions and stance, so that the effect of the whole is singularly harmonious.
-The thorax and pelvis of the Diadoumenos tilt in opposite directions, setting up rhythmic contrasts in the torso that create an impression of organic vitality.
-The position of the feet poised between standing and walking give a sense of potential movement.
-This rigorously calculated pose, which is found in almost all works attributed to Polykleitos, became a standard formula used in Greco-Roman and, later, western European art.
+The Greek sculptor Polykleitos of Argos, who worked during the mid-fifth century B.C., was one of the most famous artists of the ancient world.
+His figures are carefully designed with special attention to bodily proportions and stance.
+The figure's thorax and pelvis tilt in opposite directions, setting up rhythmic contrasts in the torso that create an impression of organic vitality.
+The position of the feet—poised between standing and walking—gives a sense of potential movement.
+This rigorously calculated pose, which is found in almost all works attributed to Polykleitos, became a standard formula used in Graeco-Roman and later Western European art.